qiuzyc/thinking_like_a_radiologist/README.md

 # Thinking like a radiologist

-Official code of ''Thinking Like a Radiologist: A Dataset for Anatomy-Guided Interleaved Vision Language Reasoning in Medical Report Generation''
+Official code of ''Thinking Like a Radiologist: A Dataset for Anatomy-Guided Interleaved Vision Language Reasoning in Radiological Diagnosis''

 <p align="center">
   📤 <a href="https://github.com/qiuzyc/thinking_like_a_radiologist" target="_self">Get Started</a> &nbsp; | &nbsp;